Service Projects

 Lifeline

-Salvation Army Red Kettle Bell Ringing at Kroger during the holidays is a tradition of The Rotary Club of Louisville and an annual fundraising competition with the Kiwanis!
+Salvation Army Red Kettle Bell Ringing at Kroger during the holidays is a tradition of the Rotary Club of Louisville and an annual fundraising competition with the Kiwanis Club!
 By volunteering to ring at a red kettle, Rotarians help those in need during the holidays and all year-round.
-One hour of bellringing raises enough to feed a family of 4 for a week.

 Louisville Knot Sign Cleanup